Pushpit07/Pushpit07/README.md

 * I’m currently working on **MrktDB** which is a website that shows data related to US based HedgeFunds
 * Currently learning Django and React
 * Looking to collaborate on Web Development projects
-* Ask me about Bootstrap, HTML, CSS, Python
+* Ask me about Bootstrap, HTML, CSS, Python, Django, React
 * Fun fact : I play sports like Badminton, Football, and Table Tennis.
 I also watch a lot of movies & web series
 <br/>